dinarcon/troubleshooting-demo/README.md

 Install the site using any installation profile.
 Enable the `hello_world` module and go to `/hello`.
 Anyone (including anonymous users) should see a welcome message, but a page not found error is presented instead.
 Why?

 ```
-ddev drush --yes site:install moonshot
+ddev drush site:install --yes --account-pass=admin demo_umami
 ddev drush pm:enable hello_world
 ddev launch /hello
 ```

 ## Permission not being detected

 Install the site using any installation profile.
 Enable the `hello_world` module.
-The module is supposed to expose a permission named `Example permission`, but it is not being detected.
-Go to the permissions page and verify that is the case.
+The module is supposed to expose a permission named `Hello world allowed`, but it is not being detected.
+Go to the permissions page and verify the problem.
 Why?

 ```
-ddev drush --yes site:install moonshot
+ddev drush site:install --yes --account-pass=admin demo_umami
 ddev drush pm:enable hello_world
 ddev launch $(ddev drush uli)
 ddev launch /admin/people/permissions